The Cookin Chicks

 How do you reheat pull apart pizza bread?

-Do I have to use a bundt pan for pizza pull apart bread?
+Do I have to use a Bundt pan for pull apart pizza bread?

 Can I freeze pull apart pizza bread?